threefoldtecharchive/0-stor/cmd/zstor/README.md

 Note that once you give access to a user, he will receive an invitation from ItsYou.online to join the organization.
 He needs to accept the invitation before being able to access the 0-stor(s).

-To remove some right, just re-execute the command with the new rights. if no right are passed, then the user is unauthorized.
+To remove some right, just re-execute the command with rights the user would have after the desired removal. if no right are passed, then the user is unauthorized on all levels.

 ### Get the rights of a user

 ```
-./zerostorcli --conf demo.yaml namespace get-acl --namespace namespace_test --userid johndoe@email.com
+zstor --config demo.yaml namespace permission get johndoe@email.com namespace_test
 ```

-This command will show the rights that a user with provided [ItsYou.online][iyo] user ID has for the specified namespace:
+This command will print the rights that a user with provided [ItsYou.online][iyo] user ID has for the specified namespace:

 ```
-User johndoe@email.com :
 Read: true
 Write: true
 Delete: true